-GaN can be grown using the halide vapor phase epitaxy (HVPE) method.
+GaN can be grown using the hydride vapour phase epitaxy (HVPE) method.
 HVPE was the first technique to grow GaN with single-crystal films [34].
-HVPE is done in a quartz HVPE reactor which consists of two zone reactors (source and growth zones) for different temperature levels, as shown in Figure 1 [39].
+HVPE is done in a quartz HVPE reactor which consists of two-zone reactors (source and growth zones) for different temperature levels, as shown in Figure 1 [39].
 The ammonia (NH3) nozzle is placed at an equivalent level of the susceptor.
 Gallium chloride (GaCl) and germanium tetrachloride (GeCl4) are supplied vertically through a spray-type nozzle placed above the substrate.
 The substrate is placed on a rotating susceptor disc on the right side of the HVPE reactor.
-GaCl is achieved through the reaction of hydrochloride (HCl) and Gallium (Ga) at 850 °C. In the growth zone, at 1045 °C, GaCl is transferred by the carrier gas and mixed with NH3 to form GaN [45].
-The most-reported papers used the HVPE technique to grow bulk GaN crystals and freestanding GaN substrate [46,47].
+GaCl is achieved through the reaction of hydrochloride (HCl) and gallium (Ga) at 850°C. In the growth zone, at 1045°C, GaCl is transferred by the carrier gas and mixed with NH3 to form GaN [45].
+Most studies reported the used of the HVPE technique to grow bulk GaN crystals and freestanding GaN substrate [46,47].